Changing Word Envelope Layouts

 Print out a letter with the addressee information at the top and use a ruler to establish whether the address would fit within the rectangle.
 Adjust the margins and indents or paragraph spacing to accommodate any mis-match.

-If you would prefer to use a document template to produce envelopes, samples are available from the downloads page.
+If you would prefer to use a document template to produce envelopes, samples in #10 size are available from the downloads page for you to use or adapt.